 Hazardous waste is disposed by incineration, treatment/ neutralization and fuel programs.
-In FY2015, Campbell's hazardous waste was only 38 tonnes, which is approximately .02 percent of the company's total waste.
+In FY2016, Campbell's hazardous waste was 398 tonnes, which is approximately 0.12 percent of the company's total waste.

 Does the company have waste management programs?
 Yes.
 We have comprehensive waste management programs that include our business, packaging and chemical waste.